snobu/destreamer/README.md

 This release would not have been possible without the code and time contributed by two distinguished developers: [@lukaarma](https://github.com/lukaarma) and [@kylon](https://github.com/kylon).
 Thank you!

-## News
+## What's new

 - We now have a token cache so we can reuse access tokens.
 This really means that within one hour you need to perform the interactive browser login only once.
 - We removed the dependency on `youtube-dl`.
 - Getting to the HLS URL is dramatically more reliable as we dropped parsing the DOM for the video element in favor of calling the Microsoft Stream API
+- Fixed access token lifetime bugs (you no longer get a 403 Forbidden midway though your download list)
+- Fixed a wide variety of other bugs, maybe introduced a few new ones :)

 ## Disclaimer